Her Chickies

 Regarding our Ameraucanas:

-We have not observed any issues with yellow skin coloring or single combs in our Ameraucana lines.
+We have not observed any issues with yellow skin coloring, single combs and non-blue eggs in our Ameraucana lines.
 They consistently breed true to their standard characteristics.

 Regarding our Silkies: